 - Assessment must maintain academic standards.

 - Reviewing and presenting assigned article (15%) – Group presentation, Individual Assessment – An article will be assigned to a group of students for reviewing and presenting.
 Each member of a group will critically review the article and write one page summary of his/her understanding of the article (7.5%).
-Each group will make a presentation (7.5%) on the assigned article; each of the members in the group is expected to actively participate in the presentation and Q&A as the assessment is individual.
+Each group will make a presentation (7.5%) on the assigned article by recording the presentation and making that available via an agreed platform; each of the members in the group is expected to actively participate in the presentation and Q&A as the assessment is individual.
 Each member of the team will be assessed based on the performance in the presentation and Q&A. The preparation of the article summary and the presentation must incorporate learning from at least one more related article per member of the team and each member must identify which other article he/she would have read to support the review of the assigned article and prepare the presentation.
 For example, if there are three members in a team, then three other related articles needs to be searched and read to make the summary and presentation for the assigned article.

 - Quizzes (15%) – Individual assessment – The quizzes will be based on the material to be discussed in the class.
 That means the students are expected to come to class after preparing the material that is going to be discussed in the class.
 The material will be provided to the students one week before the quiz class.
 There will three quizzes without any prior announcement about the day of the quiz (i.e., surprise quizzes).

 - Exercises (20%) – Individual assessment – There will be take home (or in class) exercises based on the material discussed in the class or other relevant material/tasks assigned by the teaching staff.